Business Analyst Courses

 First established in 1989, IRM Training is one of the most experienced providers of Business Analyst courses.
 With some of the most knowledgeable trainers in Australia, we provide plenty of practical experience which we are able to pass on through our courses.

-IRM Training offers 7 Business Analyst courses that conform to the Business Analysis Body of Knowledge (BABOK®) version 3 and are endorsed by the International Institute of Business Analysis (IIBA®).
-Our courses develop skills such as modelling, diagramming, interview techniques, presentations, workshop facilitation and data analysis.
+IRM Training offers Business Analyst courses that conform to the Business Analysis Body of Knowledge (BABOK®) version 3 and are endorsed by the International Institute of Business Analysis (IIBA®).
+These courses develop skills such as modelling, diagramming, interview techniques, presentations, workshop facilitation and data analysis.

-As one of the founding members of the IIBA®’s Endorsed Education Provider (EEP™) program, IRM Training was also a contributor to the early development of the BABOK®.
-Therefore, we helped to shape standardisation of business analysis practises world-wide.
+As one of the founding members of the IIBA®’s Endorsed Education Provider (EEP™) program, IRM Training was also a contributor to the early development of the BABOK® and helped to shape standardisation of business analysis practises world-wide.